-Any information relating to the Club that is freely in the public domain may not be considered “Confidential”.
-In the event that an employee can prove that information was possessed before it was received from the Boys & Girls Club of Saint John, or that information was gained from an unrelated third party, said information will not be classified as “Confidential”.
+Any information relating to the Club that is free in the public domain may not be considered “Confidential”.
+In the event that an employee can prove that information was possessed before it was received from the BGC Greater Saint John, or that information was gained from an unrelated third party, said information will not be classified as “Confidential”.

-Upon termination of employment with the Club, employees shall promptly return (without duplicating or summarizing), any and all material pertaining to the Boys & Girls Club of Saint John in their possession including, but not limited to: all client information (charts, lists, etc.), physical property, documents, keys, electronic information storage media, manuals, letters, notes and reports.
+Upon termination of employment with the Club, employees shall promptly return (without duplicating or summarizing), any and all material pertaining to the BGC Greater Saint John in their possession including, but not limited to: all client information (charts, lists, etc.), physical property, documents, keys, electronic information storage media, manuals, letters, notes and reports.